 Fun Fact: The Hanging Gardens were said to have been one of the Seven Wonders, though no definitive archaeological evidence has ever confirmed their existence.

-• The gardens were purportedly commissioned by King Nebuchadnezzar II for his wife, Amytis of Media, who missed the green hills of her homeland.
+• Said to have been commissioned by King Nebuchadnezzar II for his wife, Amytis of Media, who missed the hills of her homeland.

 3. The Statue of Zeus at Olympia, Greece